 The boy couldn't believe his own ears.
 The massacre of Spjaldir wasn't fresh in his memories anymore, but over the past few years he had reflected a lot about it.
-Everything that had happened that day could have been stopped if his father and his friends had simply given the bandits what they wanted, without any complaint.
-Still, even in the face of death, they didn't give up and allow that robbery to take place.
-It was a very grave mistake.
+Everything that had happened that day could have been prevented if his father and his friends had simply given the bandits what they wanted, without any complaint.
+Still, he could clearly remember them stating that they didn't want to be robbed.
+It was a very grave mistake, in the end.

 Elise, meanwhile, came closer to him.
 Her expression was firm and resolved.